leesangjun1903/NLP-and-Audio/LLM/readme.md

 - LLM-Adapters: An Adapter Family for Parameter-Efficient Fine-Tuning of Large Language Models
 - An Information-theoretic Approach to Prompt Engineering Without Ground Truth Labels
 - What Makes Good In-Context Examples for GPT-3?
+- Learning To Retrieve Prompts for In-Context Learning